-Family Biotic Index (FBI): Our 2013 SHEP field sampling results produced a score of 6.4 for the Rice Creek 'Below' site.
+Family Biotic Index (FBI): SHEP field sampling results produced a score of 6.2 for the Rice Creek 'Below' site.
 This score corresponds to a "Fairly Poor" rating on the Family Biotic Index stream health chart.
-The FBI score continues to improve from previous years.
-The diversity of the sample decreased slightly, but the dominating family in 2013 (Chironomidae) has a lower pollution tolerance value than Hyaliellidae, which dominated in past years.
-This improved the FBI average this year.
+The FBI health trend shows some general improvement in recent years.
+The FBI score and dominant family are similar to 2013 data; however the number of families declined in 2014.
+The number of EPT families increased in 2014.

 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-300 invertebrates were identified in this sample.
-This sample size is excellent.
+170 invertebrates were identified in this sample.
+This sample size is adequate.

-Dominant Family: The dominant family was Chironomidae (midges).
-Chironomidae dominated 72% of the sample, and has a tolerance value of 6 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
+Dominant Family: The dominant family was Chironomidae (Midges).
+Chironomidae dominated 67% of the sample, and has a tolerance value of 6 on a scale of 0-10.
 They are a very abundant and diverse group of aquatic insects, and it is common for them to dominate samples (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
 Bouchard, Jr).
-They are predators and prey on mosquito larva.
-They use their tails for breathing.
+They are predators and prey on mosquito larva, and use their tails for breathing.
 (Aquatic Entomology, McCafferty, W.P).

-Number of Families: In 2013, 16 families were identified in the sample.
-This compares to 17 families in 2012 and 15 families in 2011.
+Number of Families: 9 families were identified in the sample.
+This compares to 16 families in 2013 and 17 families in 2012.
 In general, a more diverse sample suggests a healthier stream environment.

 EPT: Ephemeroptera-Plecoptera-Tricoptera (Mayfly-Stonefly-Caddisfly) are three Orders of invertebrates with low tolerance to pollution.
 The more of these families in a sample, the better.
 In healthy streams, more than 10-12 EPT families is considered good; in an urban area like the Rice Creek Watershed, 3-5 EPT families is considered good.
-Baetidae (mayfly), Caenidae (mayfly), and Hydropsychidae (caddisfly) are the most common EPT families found around the Twin Cities metro area.
-In 2013, no EPT families were identified in the sample.
-This is consistent with 2012.
+In 2014, 2 EPT families (Caenidae (Mayflies) and Hydropsychidae (Caddisflies)) were identified in the sample.
+This is an improvement from 2012 and 2013, when no EPT families were found.

-Historical Field Results for Rice Creek 'Irondale' Site Date # Family EPT # of Dominant Dominant Family Date Identified Biotic Index EPI Families Family % Overall Field Samp Field Sampling Results: 9/2/12 165 6.8 2 13 Chironomidae 60.6% 9/14/13 9/14/13 195 6.8 1 13 Chironomidae 46%
+Historical Field Results for Rice Creek 'Irondale' Site

+Date # Family E EDT # of Dominant Dominant Family

+Date Identified Biotic Index EPT Families Family % Overall

+Field Samp Field Sampling Results:

+9/2/12 165 6.8 2 13 Chironomidae 60.6%

+9/14/13 195 6.8 1 13 Chironomidae 46%

+8/31/14 254 6.0 3 13 Chironomidae 60%